sitegui/ejs-html/custom-els.md

 Note how the default content for the title is a read from the `title` attribute, but if a HTML content for it is provided, it's used instead.

 ## Divergence From W3C's Web Components
 In the current spec, the W3C declares a `<content>` tag to act as ejs-html's `<eh-placeholder>`.
-This lib does not follow the spec because (a) its mechanism based on CSS selectors to solve multiple content areas is too complex (b) its usage is hard to optimize on compile time (c) there is no support for default content.
+The spec is not followed by this lib because (a) its mechanism based on CSS selectors to solve multiple content areas is too complex (b) its usage is hard to optimize on compile time (c) there is no support for default content.

 ## The CustomRender Callback
-Currently, this lib does not attempt to detect witch EJS template to use to render a given custom element.
+Currently, this lib does not attempt to detect which EJS template to use to render a given custom element.
 You must implement that yourself and provide when rendering each template.
 For example, if your custom element definitions are in a folder, you are responsible to handle the routing.

 A full example bellow, for the given folder structure:
 ```